vinodkd/sid/readme.md

 Sid: Say its done..
 ===================
 Sid is a system that allows you to specify an application's architecture to the level you're comfortable, and then asks the question:

 "Ok, __say all that's done__, now...

 * how is feature x going to implemented?"
 * what goes into component x?
 Is is built?
 Or just used?
 Or bought?"
 * how does the architecture look like?"

-it therefore servers as a documentation of architecture, and (much like BDD does for features) allows thinking about the architecture in a lightweight fashion. it also helps to validate some of the dependencies between aspects of architecture by allowing expression of those dependencies.
+it therefore servers as a documentation of architecture, and (much like BDD does for features) allows thinking about the architecture and jotting it down in a lightweight fashion.it also helps to validate some of the dependencies between aspects of architecture by allowing expression of those dependencies.

 Sid is, therefore: